jonahsanpedro/se_project_todo-app/README.md

 ## Functionality

-This project focused mainly on refactoring our projust using OOP.
+This project focused mainly on refactoring our project using OOP.

 ## Technology